 The prices paid by the Company for services and supplies are paid in U.S. and Canadian dollars and the Company is raising funds in Canadian dollars.
-As of June 30, 2011 the Company believes the currency risk is limited and not a risk to be hedged at the present time.
+As of March 31, 2012 the Company has few receivables and believes the currency risk is limited and not a risk to be hedged at the present time.